 The '70s are back, and we're beyond ready to welcome them back into our lives with a jeans pattern.
 If you were searching for the perfect pattern to jump on the trend, look no further than these jeans.
 They're flared, but not too flared-just enough to show off those new heels.
 They're chic and sophisticated, but still relaxed and cool enough for your casual Friday at work.
 And they'll take you from the office to evening events in a flash!

-With just one pair of jeans, you can give your style that '70s flair while still keeping things fresh.
+With just one pair of classic blue jeans, you can give your style that '70s flair while still keeping things fresh.
 Oh yeah... and did we mention they're super comfy?

 How To Style And Wear Your Jeans Pattern